danog/MadelineProtoDocs/old_docs/API_docs_v18/methods/README.md

 * <a href="updates_getState.html" name="updates_getState">You cannot use this method directly, see https://docs.madelineproto.xyz for more info on handling updates: updates.getState</a>

-* <a href="auth_exportAuthorization.html" name="auth_exportAuthorization">You cannot use this method directly, use $MadelineProto->export_authorization() instead, see https://docs.madelineproto.xyz/docs/LOGIN.html: auth.exportAuthorization</a>
+* <a href="auth_exportAuthorization.html" name="auth_exportAuthorization">You cannot use this method directly, use $MadelineProto->exportAuthorization() instead, see https://docs.madelineproto.xyz/docs/LOGIN.html: auth.exportAuthorization</a>

-* <a href="auth_importAuthorization.html" name="auth_importAuthorization">You cannot use this method directly, use $MadelineProto->import_authorization($authorization) instead, see https://docs.madelineproto.xyz/docs/LOGIN.html: auth.importAuthorization</a>
+* <a href="auth_importAuthorization.html" name="auth_importAuthorization">You cannot use this method directly, use $MadelineProto->importAuthorization($authorization) instead, see https://docs.madelineproto.xyz/docs/LOGIN.html: auth.importAuthorization</a>

 * <a href="auth_signIn.html" name="auth_signIn">You cannot use this method directly, use the complete_phone_login method instead (see https://docs.madelineproto.xyz for more info): auth.signIn</a>